 - Contestants may bring any human readable material, including books, manuals and printed code.
 (Teams may NOT share these resources with other teams.)

-All problems that require input will read input from standard input (stdin, cin, System.in – the keyboard).
+All problems that require input will read input from a specified text file.
 All output is to stdout (the monitor).

 - OS: Windows

 - Editor/IDE: jEdit, Eclipse, NetBeans, Notepad (others upon timely request)